goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 **We Expect.**

-- A completed Master's or doctoral degree in Computer Science, Mathematics, or a related field.
 - Proven knowledge in algorithms and complexity, e.g., through publications, your thesis, or tutoring experience.
 - Proficiency in software development.
 Familiarity with front-end development is a plus.
 - Capacity to lead a small team of student research assistants.